 In a single person business, the IRS will treat you as a sole proprietorship.
 Choosing a different business form can make your one man business eligible for valuable tax and legal advantages.
 For example, many people find registering their business as a limited liability corporation (LLC) is the right choice.

 Registering as an LLC protects your personal assets from being a liability if anyone were to bring a claim against your business or sue you.
 You can claim business losses and profits on your personal tax returns each year.
 This gets rid of a lot of the paperwork involved in registering a traditional corporation.
+There are different benefits according to the state where you form an LLC.
+Make sure your state comes under the best state to register an LLC.

 2. Write Your Business Plan